 It is our teams mission to spread the word and expose the truths surrounding mental illnesses, while providing direction for those cloaked by it’s dark shadow.
 We hope the documentary film series Shining Through can help change lives for the better through the stories we tell and the hope and tools we offer through involving professionals who can guide us all in ways we can help those in need.

 Our first film in the Shining Through documentary series is titled “Deaths of Despair”.
 It explores the inner turmoil and mental illness that leads to the rising epidemic of suicide we are experiencing across this country.

 “In today’s society, there are so many broken.
 Making people aware, because I was “unaware” that PTSD doesn’t just stem from war, but harsh traumatic experiences.
 Barry’s started in childhood and the loss of his mentor; good friend triggered a chain of events that only got worse as time went on.
 Depression, alcoholism, nightmares, and some prescription drug use.
 I think those may have triggered other physiological things leading to something we hoped would never happen.
 Yet he could hide it on the surface from most people, but his family dealt with the sides others never saw.
 Through his pain though, he always wanted to be everyone’s hero still.”

-The money we raise together here will go towards helping educate friends, family and those who may need help.
+All funds raised will go towards helping educate friends, family and those who may need help.
 Donations of any size are welcomed and sincerely appreciated.

 We have all been touched by mental illness and the tragedy of suicide at some point in our lives.